-Unlike the states, the District was under Federal jurisdiction, meaning that Congress could regulate its domestic affairs.
-Measures to free slaves in the District had been repeatedly introduced in Congress over the past generation; Lincoln himself had drafted an emancipation bill as a U.S. representative from Illinois in 1848.
+Unlike the states, the District was under Federal jurisdiction, meaning that Congress could enact legislation regulating its domestic affairs.
+Measures to free slaves in the District had been repeatedly introduced in Congress over the past generation; Abraham Lincoln himself had drafted an emancipation bill as an Illinois congressman in 1849.
 All these bills had been rejected, largely due to southern opposition to the Federal government infringing on property rights.
-But since the war began, most slaveholders had left the District, and the Republican-controlled Congress introduced the measure once again.
+But the southern congressmen were gone now, and the Republicans now dominating Congress were committed to restricting or abolishing slavery wherever they could.
+Thus, Wilson introduced the measure once again.

-Sponsored by Republican Senator Henry Wilson of Massachusetts, the original measure would appropriate $1 million to compensate slaveholders for their loss of labor if they could prove loyalty to the U.S. The 1860 census had counted 3,185 slaves in the District worth an estimated $2 million, but since many slaveholders had gone south and others may not be able to prove loyalty, the $1 million was a more reasonable figure to pay.
+Under this bill, $1 million would be appropriated to compensate slaveholders for their loss of labor if they could prove loyalty to the U.S. The 1860 census had counted 3,185 slaves in the District worth an estimated $2 million, but since then many slaveholders had gone south, and with those remaining having questionable loyalty, most Republicans considered the $1 million to be a more reasonable figure to pay.

 A commission was created to attach value to each slave, with no slave worth more than $300.
 Slaveholders had 90 days to submit a list of their slaves’ names, ages, and descriptions for the commissioners to review and compensate accordingly.
 About 1,000 slaveholders submitted claims to the commission and received compensation.
 A small number were rejected, usually due to questionable ownership rights or suspected Confederate sympathies.

-Freed slaves in the District received full civil rights except the right to vote or serve on juries.
-In neighboring Maryland and Virginia, slaveholders began selling their slaves to points farther south out of fear that they would try escaping to freedom in the nearby District.
-However, these slaves were still subject to be returned to their masters under the Fugitive Slave Act.
+Although the slaves may have been freed, they were not considered equal to whites.
+They did not have the right to vote or serve on juries, and they had no access to District schools or transportation.
+They also had to be careful not to venture into Maryland or Virginia, where they could be captured and sent back into slavery.
+Slaveholders in those neighboring states began selling their slaves to points farther south out of fear that they would try to escape to freedom in the nearby District.
+However, those slaves were still subject to be returned to their masters under the Fugitive Slave Act.

-The District Emancipation Act was a partial victory for Lincoln, who had sought to impose a compensated emancipation program throughout the country.
+The District Emancipation Act was a partial victory for President Lincoln, who had envisioned a program of gradual, compensated emancipation as a means of ending slavery.
 But freeing slaves in the District where the Federal government had jurisdiction was far different than trying to free them in states that had legal control over their own domestic institutions.
 This also marked the first step toward Lincoln’s supplemental plan of deporting freed slaves; Lincoln considered colonization to be the best way to address the issue of freed slaves competing with resentful whites for jobs.